nurbep/Pivoal-Cloud-Foundry-with-Spring-Boot-Hibernate/README.md

 add some properties here to push Pivotal Cloud

 ## push your app  to PCF
-goto to app root directory using cd use " cf push appname "
+goto to app root directory using cd  and use " cf push appname "